rucoma00/rucoma00/README.md

 - [Node-RED for Arduino Weather Station](https://github.com/MedialabU/NodeRed-Docu)
 <details>
     <summary><h3>🚀 Rubén's Journey </h3></summary>
+        I started my professional career working for a robotics start-up which provided me with a lot of useful experience in the field of R+D. However, I decided to make a big change in my life and joined a multinational company to expand and explore my passion for coding.
 I finished my studies in Electronic Engineering in late 2022.
 During that time, I tried to make the most out of every course, which helped me discover  my passion about prototyping and designing new devices capable of solving engineering problems.
 I also challenged myself by taking part in many university entrepeneur programs and contests archieving great succes in some of them.
 I try to stay constantly learning new skills and espanding my knowledge in all the different engineering disciplines.

 <!--